School Science Lessons

 9.1.9 Water in blood

-The concentration in body fluids is about 280 to 296 millimols per kilogram, less is detected by thirst sensors and more is eliminated by the kidneys in urine and in faeces.
+Less water is detected by thirst sensors and more water is eliminated by the kidneys in urine and in faeces.

 An adult should drink about 1 litre of water per day in a temperate climate.